 Rena Tucker is a social worker, mother of two, and in her spare time, she likes to practice Iyengar yoga.
 Rena is dedicated to increasing access and providing options for women and families.
 Rena currently works at RHEDI/Reproductive Health Education in Family Medicine to integrate comprehensive reproductive health training into family medicine residencies.
 She has also worked on issues of child welfare, immigrant access, adoption, and human rights.
 Rena received her MSW from the Columbia University School of Social Work and her BA in Asian Studies from Tufts University.

 Tara Sanders came to her yoga mat to explore and heal.
-She soon found herself on her yoga mat almost daily.
-Having a strong commitment to serving the community and advocating for underserved populations, she has taught students at a mental health advocacy agency, homeless youth and developed a therapeutic yoga & mindfulness program for a domestic violence shelter in upstate NY.
-It has been a dream come true to share the healing and grounding practice of yoga with survivors, and to be a conduit for the practices and teachings that have had such a profound impact on her life.
-Tara has completed the following trainings: Off the Mat, Yoga Gangsters, Divine Sleep Yoga Nidra, Karma Kids YTT & Trauma Sensitive YTT with David Emerson, Jenn Turner and Bessel Van der Kolk.
-She continues to deepen her studies of anatomy, meditation, and somatic healing.
+Having a strong commitment to serving the community and advocating for underserved populations, she has taught students at a mental health advocacy agency, homeless youth, and developed a therapeutic yoga & mindfulness program for a domestic violence shelter in upstate NY.
+Tara is a 500 hour registered yoga teacher, and has continued her education with an emphasis on trauma-informed yoga, Yoga Nidra, children's yoga, mindfulness, restorative yoga, adaptive yoga therapeutics, anatomy and bodywork, meditation, and somatic healing.
+Working with adults and youth, it has been a dream come true to share the healing and grounding practice of yoga, and to be a conduit for the practices and teachings that have had such a profound impact on her life.

 Victoria Ramos is a Psycho-Spiritual Therapist known for her deep knowledge and visual imagery.
 Victoria opens the door for healing, and has devoted more than a decade to helping people deal with their trauma.
 Through her work, Victoria unravels the core of personal essence.
 She helps to dissolve layer by layer, veil by veil, illusion by illusion and wound by wound to expose self distortions.
 Victoria unlocks a portal to a rememberance of one's innate individual brilliance.
 Victoria holds a BFA from Pratt Institute.
 She is certified in Psychotherapy and Healing by the Helix Training Program.
 She is a minister of the Helix Healing Ministry, and a certified Somatic Experiencing Practitioner.
 She is also certified in Trauma Touch Therapy, Trauma Sensitive Yoga, and as an Om Yoga Teacher.
 Victoria believes in the beauty and magic of the physical body as the vehicle for all experiences of being human.